 Along their journey, Tesla, Brian, and Ellen also get to meet with some professionals and longtime vegans that share their knowledge and wisdom.
 It’s extraordinary to see their minds and tastes change so much over the course of six weeks just by learning and experiencing new things.
 (Plus, it’s fun to see everyone enjoying vegan s’mores around a campfire!)

-If you have watched it, don’t forget to let us know what you think in the comments.
+If you have watched the film, don’t forget to let us know what you think in the comments.

 Why not host a film-screening of Vegucated in your community?
 Find out more and apply today!